TheMarlboroMan/jumpystar/README.md

 			- Do we just make it invert the direction and that's it?.
 			- Could only be trapped when on the ground.
 			- Stun it and it would be driven to the ground.
-		- Something that chases the player flying but can be jumped on and has to be trapped this way.
-			- Once stunned it would fall down.
-			- It would have to check itself against platforms when falling!!!.
 		- We need more variety here.
 Think a while...

 	- Specials: We need more regular specials so there's a point to the best of them.